pjeanjean/sle2020-artifact/README.md

 Open the folder `/home/vagrant/eclipse` and double click on `eclipse` to launch Eclipse IDE.
 Click on the `Launch` button.

-### Import existing NabLab projects
-Click on `Import project...` link at the left side.
-Select `General` > `Existing Project into Workspace` and click on `Next`.
-Click on the `Browse...` button, select the folder `vagrant/git/sle2020-artifact/nablab` and click on the button `Open`.
-Click the button Browse and select the directory located at Home/git/distributed-xtext-server-for-lsp/nablab/nabla.xtext.parent
-Click on the button `Finish` to import the two projects defining the Nablab language in the workspace.

-The files nabla.dsl is declaring the location the grammar of the NabLab language (.xtext file) and the location of the protocol file (.kaulua file).
+The workspace contains the projects `fr.cea.nabla` and `fr.cea.nabla.ide` implementing the language NabLab.

+The mains files are located in the project `fr.cea.nabla` :
+* `nabla.dsl` : the Nablab language specification
+* `nabla.xtext` : the grammar specification
+* `nablab.kaulua` : the protocol specification

 #### Generate microservices

+*Feature model*
 In the project `fr.cea.nabla`, do a right click on `nabla.dsl` and select `Generate (Feature Model)` > `FM Generator FM`.
-It will generate the project of the microservice containing the Feature Model used to validate the deployment of microservices.
+It will generate the project of the microservice containing the Feature Model used to validate the deployment of microservices. (the generation takes few seconds)

-The project `completion` is generated with a missconfiguration.
-Do a right click on it and select `Properties`.
-In `Java Build Path`, click on the button `Add Folder...` at the right and check the missing folder `src-gen`, then `Apply and Close`.
+*Microservices*
 In the project `fr.cea.nabla`, do a right click on `nabla.dsl` and select `Generate (Service)` > `Service Generator`.
-It will generate the projects for all the microservices implementing the IDE services.
+It will generate the projects for all the microservices implementing the IDE services. (the generation takes around one minute)

+*Deployment scripts*
 In the project `fr.cea.nabla`, do a right click on `nabla.dsl` and select `Generate (Cluster Scripts)` > `Script Generator`.
 It generate the scripts to build Docker images and provision them in the cluster.

 ### Microservices deployement

+*Feature model build*
+Open a terminal and type `cd ~/eclipse-workspace/feature-model`.
+Type `build-images.sh` to build the Docker images of the deployment validator microservice for Nablab.

+*Microservices build*
-Open a terminal and type `cd ~/git/sle2020-artifact`.
+Open a terminal and type `cd ~/eclipse-workspace/nablab`.
-Type `cd nablab-ms` and then `build-images.sh` to build the Docker images of the microservices for Nablab.
+Type `build-images.sh` to build the Docker images of the microservices for Nablab.

+*Local Kubernetes cluster*
-Then go back with `cd ~/git/sle2020-artifact` and type `./initCluster.sh` to launch a mini Kubernetes cluster locally and do an initial deployment of the Nablab microservices.
+Go back with `cd ~/git/sle2020-artifact` and type `./initCluster.sh ~/eclipse-workspace/nablab` to launch a mini Kubernetes cluster locally and do an initial deployment of the Nablab microservices.
 This command may take few minutes to complete.

 Open a new tab `with Ctrl+Shift+T`.
 Enter the command `./launchClusterInspector.sh`.
 It will launch a service used to interact with the cluster.

+*Serve the web app*
 Open a new tab `with Ctrl+Shift+T` again.
 Enter `cd frontend`.
-Enter `npm run start:dev`.
-This command compile the webpage and makes it accessible at `localhost:8081`.
+Enter `http-server -o`.
+This command serve the web app and makes it accessible at `localhost:8081`.

 ### Web application